Karthikbalaji99/advisorychatbot/README.md

 ## Knowledge Chatbot
-This project is a Streamlit-based chatbot that answers user queries by utilizing content scraped from the Preferhub website.
+This project is a Streamlit-based chatbot that answers user queries by utilizing content scraped from the website.
 The system is built in two main components:

 scrape.py – A Python script that scrapes the Preferhub website, extracts the text content, and saves it in a text file. app.py – A Streamlit app that loads the scraped content and uses Azure OpenAI to generate responses to the user's queries based on that content.